aisha1021/aisha1021/README.md

 Check out my contribution to the Anote - BTT 1A Challenge, where I developed an AI model designed to answer complex financial questions accurately.
 This project required leveraging large language models (LLMs) and advanced fine-tuning techniques to extract actionable insights from financial data.

-- **Tools**: Python, AnoteAI, Retrieval-Augmented Generation (RAG), Pandas, Bizbench Dataset
+- **Tools**: Python, Retrieval-Augmented Generation (RAG), LoRA, Pandas, NumPy, Transformers, Google Colab

 - **What We Did**:
   - Utilized the bizbench testing dataset to train and test the model, addressing both numerical and categorical financial queries.
-  - Explored multiple fine-tuning techniques based on the Finance Bench dataset and Kensho benchmarks.
+  - Explored multiple fine-tuning techniques based on the FinanceBench dataset and Kensho benchmarks.
   - Implemented RAG methods to ensure accurate, context-aware responses.
   - Delivered a submission-ready CSV output for leaderboard evaluation.
   - Results: Achieved a robust model performance with precision in financial question-answering tasks, contributing to the S&P Global AI Benchmarks.